 Total time to do this: 5 Minutes

 in more detail:

 Believe it or not, some sport fans in Canada are not that into ice hockey.
+Right?
+I couldn't believe it either.
 It’s true and I know because having been forced to move north of the border for work a few months back, I am here.
 And whilst I like Baseball, Basketball, Soccer, Football, even golf, I am just not that hot on Ice Hockey.